The contributions you make to a traditional IRA account may entitle you to a tax deduction each year.

 Income and tax deduction limitations

-The IRS limits the amount you can deduct each year.
-However, this amount is subject to change each tax year.
+The IRS limits the amount you can deduct each year, and this amount is subject to change each tax year.
 This maximum tax deduction may also be subject to a reduction when your MAGI is too high.
 The IRS provides a worksheet with your tax return instructions to help you calculate your deduction.